 a.
-The Graduate Committee for Post-Professional Physical Therapy Programs and the Dissertation Chair will confirm the selection of the research guidance committee following approval of the research topic, questions, and budget.
-If the candidate and the Dissertation Chair have not already selected a complete research guidance committee, the Program Director and/or the Graduate Committee will assist the candidate in this process.
+The Graduate Committee for Post-professional Physical Therapy Programs and the dissertation chair will confirm the selection the research guidance committee following approval of the research topic, question and budget.
+If the candidate and the dissertation chair have not already selected a complete research guidance committee, the program director and/or the Graduate Committee will assist the candidate in this process.
 On occasions, an additional RGC member or consultant may be recommended.